Blog Profiles: History Blogs

 Follow @Boston1775 on Twitter.

-History and Women is managed by author Mirella Sichirollo Patzer, who calls herself “the curious dame.”
+This blog is managed by author Mirella Sichirollo Patzer, who calls herself “the curious dame.”

 The site itself features book reviews and stories about women in history.